mk-fg/NetworkManager-WiFi-WebUI/README.rst

 * Code is a bit rusty and bitrotten, fixes are most welcome.

-  In particular, sockjs/websockets over insecure connection don't seem to work in modern FF for me, which might be trivial to fix though.
+  In particular, sockjs + websockets over insecure connection don't seem to work in modern FF for me (while forcing other transport like xhr-streaming works fine), which might be trivial to fix though.

   Also, not using the thing (or NM) myself on a regular basis, so likely not a very well-maintained project.